Master of Science in Preclinical Sciences (Macon Campus)

 - International students must also submit scores from the TOEFL examination.

 Applicants already holding a Master’s degree or higher are exempt from submitting test scores; however, a graduate degree transcript must be submitted as a part of the required application materials.

 - Two letters of reference from college professors or other individuals who have taught or have supervised the work of the applicant.

 - An essay of approximately 750 words discussing your educational goals related to the Master’s program, your career goals utilizing the Master’s degree, and a summary of your experience related to your career goals (e.g. - shadowing health professionals, employment in a healthcare setting, and volunteering related to the profession.)
 You should also mention whether you held a job or other extracurricular responsibilities during your undergraduate career.
 You may also address any circumstances that contributed to poor academic performance or to multiple withdrawals on your transcript.

-All required materials above must be received for an application file to be considered complete and eligible for review by the MSCPS Admissions Committee.
+All required materials above must be received for an application file to be considered complete and eligible for review by the MSPCS Admissions Committee.
 Applications must be complete by June 5th.
 Each applicant will be notified by email when his/her application file is complete.
 Only complete application files will be reviewed.

-The MSPCS Admissions Committee will evaluate each applicant holistically based on their academic record, test scores, personal qualities, and personal goals.
+The MSPCS Admissions Committee will evaluate each applicant holistically based on his/her academic record, test scores, personal qualities, and personal goals.
 During the application review, applicants may be contacted for a phone interview with a member of the MSPCS Program Admissions Committee.

 Applicants will be notified of admissions decisions by email.
 Complete applications are reviewed on a rolling basis.
 A decision may take up to four weeks after an applicant receives the notice that their application is complete.
 Accepted applicants are required to submit a $50 non-refundable deposit to hold their spot in the program.
 The fee will be applied to their tuition upon enrollment.
 If an applicant submits a deposit, then decides not to enroll in the fall, the deposit will be forfeited to MUSM.
 All deposits must be submitted according to the deadline stated in the applicant’s acceptance email.